andrewrobinson/process-stdin/README.md

 Fiddle a bit and see what still works, maybe not all needed, but the way I have it:

 a) the directory is util and it is "package util"
-b) my func GetWhatIShouldAddOntoTheLine starts with an uppercase so it is visible externally in main
+b) my func GetWhatIShouldAddOntoTheLine starts with an uppercase so it is visible externally in main.
+Any other private funcs just start them with lowercase
-c) you HAVE to import it in main using "github.com/andrewrobinson/process-stdin/util" vscode is useless at adding this for you
+c) you HAVE to import it in main using "github.com/andrewrobinson/process-stdin/util" vscode is useless at adding this for you and removes it if unused when saving I always have to look this up from old projects!

 d) the "github.com/andrewrobinson/process-stdin" there comes from